otopalak/serverGroup12/README.md

 # Launch & Deployment
 ## start the application
-To start the server locally, just run the [server](https://github.com/sopra-fs21-group-12/serverGroup12) and the [client](https://github.com/sopra-fs21-group-12/clientGroup12) the server is reachable under http://localhost:8080/.
+To start the server locally, just run the [server](https://github.com/sopra-fs21-group-12/serverGroup12) and the [client](https://github.com/sopra-fs21-group-12/clientGroup12).
+The server is then reachable under http://localhost:8080/.

 To start the deployed application on Heroku follow this [link](http://sopra-fs21-group-12-client.herokuapp.com/)